Dominykas Galkevičius

-Dominykas Galkevičius (born 16 October 1986, in Jonava) is a Lithuanian retired football midfielder and current head coach of Kauno Žalgiris' B-team.
+Dominykas Galkevičius (born 16 October 1986) is a Lithuanian former professional footballer who played as a midfielder.
+He is currently the head coach of Kauno Žalgiris' B-team.

-Career

-Club
+Club career

 In November 2010, he came on trial to Serbian side Red Star Belgrade.
-In 2011, he joined Zagłębie Lubin on two and a half year contract.
-In January 2013 Galkevičius joined the Latvian Higher League club Daugava Rīga.
+In 2011, he joined Zagłębie Lubin on a two-and-a-half-year contract.
+In January 2013, Galkevičius joined the Latvian Higher League club Daugava Rīga.
 He left the club in September 2013, joining the Belarusian Premier League club Naftan Novopolotsk.

-2017 and 2018 was in FC Stumbras.
+From 2017 to 2018, he played for Stumbras.

-In December 2018 became member of FK Kauno Žalgiris.
+In December 2018, he moved to Kauno Žalgiris.

-International
+International career

-On 25 May 2010 he made his international debut against Ukraine in Kharkiv.
+On 25 May 2010, he made his international debut against Ukraine in Kharkiv.

 Coaching career

 He decided to retire at the end of 2019 and was hired as head coach for FK Kauno Žalgiris' B-team.